cardstack/cardstack-documentation/guides/data/git.md

 git init
 ```

-In order for data to be saved to a branch, it has to exist first.
+In order for data to be saved to a branch, the branch has to exist first.
 Create a file such as `README.md` and commit it to the `master` branch.
 The first commit is what establishes that `master` exists.